blazarcapital/shopify-test/README.md

 Product list:
 - Iterate over the products in the collection.
  - Use `product-card` snippet to render product and prevent repetitive code.
-- On desktop only, there should be an option to toggle between showing 3 products on a row (default) or 2 products
+- On desktop only, there should be an option to toggle between showing 3 products on a row (default) or 2 products (If SVG's not available, write "3" and "2" instead.)
 - File located in `theme/snippets/collection-product-list.liquid`